Most of the fees you post in Jackrabbit will be for class tuition fees. In addition, there will be other fees you will

 If you are posting a late fee, isolate which transactions you want to post late fees for using the With Unpaid Transactions section.
 Select a Transaction Date From / Through, a Transaction Type, and a Transaction Sub-Type.
 For example, if you only post late fees when tuition is late, you'd select, Transaction Type: Tuition Fee (Debit).

-- Use Transaction Details to Post in the lower section to tell Jackrabbit how to post the fee transaction (date, type/sub-type, amount, taxable, note, category, and session) and whether you want the fee to post per Family/Account, per Active Student, or Per Student That Meets Criteria.
+- Use Transaction Details to Post in the lower section to tell Jackrabbit how to post the fee transaction (date, type/sub-type, amount, taxable, note, category, and session) and whether you want the fee to post per Family/Account, per Active Student, Per Student That Meets Criteria, or per Student/Per Class.

 - When you opt to post only to Students That Meet Criteria, Jackrabbit will only post a fee for those students who fit the criteria selected in the Who do you want to bill? section regardless of how many other active students are in the family.

-- Select Use duplicate fee detection if you would like Jackrabbit to search for late/misc. fees already posted.
+- Select Use duplicate fee detection if you want Jackrabbit to search for late/misc. fees already posted.
 The duplicate fees will appear in Preview Fees highlighted in yellow.
 You decide if you want to post the duplicate fees.

 - Click Preview Fees.
 This is a preview only.
 No fees will post until you click Post Fees.

 Preview Results and Post Fees

 - Review the results to confirm the fees are accurate.

-- Deselect check boxes in the last column for items you do not want to post a fee for.
+- Clear the checkboxes in the last column for items you do not want to post a fee for.

 - Click Post Fees.
 In the pop-up box that says, This will create transactions for all selected families.
 Continue?, click OK.
 Jackrabbit displays a list of the fees posted to accounts.

 If late/misc fees are posted in error, use Transactions > Delete Transaction > Transaction Fees to delete them.
 See Delete Transactions for more information on deleting a fee.